 Several well-developed coworking networks that list locations within given cities or even globally, depending on your unique needs.
 Most offer individual desk space and meeting rooms that can be booked instantly or on short notice.
 Although new pay-by-the-day platforms are springing up all the time.

-Platforms To Rent A Desk For The Day
+Need A Place To Rent A Desk For The Day?

 The following list of platforms allows you to rent a desk for the day.
-You can try out one of these coworking platforms to begin your hunt for the perfect temporary space.
+You can try out one of these coworking platforms to begin your hunt for the perfect workspace for the day.

 LiquidSpace lets you search for nearby locations and offers many different, even non-traditional options, like the monthly rental of a conference room in a clinical space alongside simpler hot desk options.
 A quick search of rentals in Los Angeles, for instance, turns up almost 1300 spaces available to rent by the day, hour, or month, depending on what each listing dictates.